What should our public health care system do?

 If a person is lazy and unmotivated, overweight and unhealthy, should our public healthcare system be able to fund a coach, weekly to help them and guide them for 1 year, 2 years, the rest of their life?

 Let’s imagine two very distinct scenarios and it will be clear that NZ’s public health care system sits somewhere in between, at times on the higher end of care and others, drags its feet.
-If we call an ambulance, it always arrives and particularly in Wellington, it’s free.
-If your injury requires hospital treatment you generally get a ride to A&E. Once you arrive depending on the severity of your injury you could be waiting for a few minutes, hours or even be sent home and referred to your local doctor.
+If we call an ambulance, it almost always arrives and particularly in Wellington, it’s free.
+If your injury requires immediate hospital treatment you generally get a ride to A&E. Once you arrive depending on the severity of your injury you could be waiting for a few minutes, hours or even be sent home and referred to your local doctor.

 If you’ve had the experience of staying overnight in the hospital you know that you don’t exactly get to choose your room mates, your curtains, your bed, your lighting or your meals.